Preliminary Scholastic Aptitude Test (PSAT)

 - Writing skills

 The PSAT is a great way to compare test scores with those of other college bound students from around the country and to help prepare for the actual SAT.
 The test is only given once per year, normally in mid October.
 Even though students must be juniors to qualify for NMSC programs, there is a national movement to encourage sophomores to take this test.
 The cost is minimal—usually about $20.00.
 Registration to take the PSAT begins in early September of each school year.
-The 2018 test day is Wednesday, October 10th and will take place at Big Sky from 7:50-Noon.
+The 2020 test day is October 29th and attendance is capped at 120 students.
+If you want to take the test that day and are a sophomore or junior, bring $17 in an envelope with your full name on it to Karen Sweeney in the office.
+Money will not be deposited until we know the test is happening.
+In the event it is cancelled due to COVID, your envelope will be returned to you.
+The test will occur in the morning and we will provide lunch.
+Details to come in the announcements.

-More information about PSAT/MNSC programs can be found on the College Board website.
+More information about PSAT/NMSQT programs can be found on the College Board website.

 ACT and SAT - College Entrance Exams: